School of Business

 MKTG 3134 - Marketing Research (3 Credits)

 An introduction to methods used in market research, types of research, research design, and application of research results.
 Includes hands-on application of research methodology.
-Offered: Fall.

 Lecture hours: 3